Abdullahilyas1811/scd-proj/README.md

 Abdullah 22i2512
 Usman 22i2618

-this project is storing your memories
+this project is storing your memories and destroying memories